 - how welcoming the school feels and whether you are impressed by the children's work on display

-- is the school well equipped? - find out where pupils do sport and what IT facilities are available
+- if the school is well equipped - find out where pupils do sport and what IT facilities are available

 - whether the school has a Parent Teacher Association - this may be able to give you more information

-Every post-primary school is required to produce a prospectus.
+Every post-primary school has a prospectus.
 This is a booklet that:

-- Provides details about the school and the education opportunities it can provide for your child; and
+- provides details about the school and the education opportunities it can provide for your child

-- Contains information about the subject choices available at the school, public examination results, the numbers of applications received and the number of places granted in past years.
+- has information about the subject choices available at the school, public examination results, the numbers of applications received and the number of places granted in past years

-Prospectuses are available from schools free on request.
-You should obtain prospectuses from all the schools you are considering by contacting those schools directly.
+Prospectuses are normally published on schools' websites and are also available free from schools.
+You should get prospectuses from all the schools you are considering by checking their websites or by contacting those schools directly.

 School Inspection Reports